openwashdata-dev/proposal-eth-ord-scheme/eth-ord-scheme-openwashdata-proposal.md

 <div>

-> **Goal: Prototype ORD tools at ETH for teaching and collaboration that
+> **Goal: The Goal of WP0 is to prototype a technical foundation for the
-> can sustainably run and be used beyond the scope of the Explore
+> ORD toolchain at ETH in a a way that allows teaching and scientific
-> projects funding**
+> collaboration to continue beyond the explore project’s funding.**
 >
 > **RQ 0.1:** What are the costs and requirements for ORD tools to be
 > hosted and maintained within the ETH domain?